Stuart Beavon (footballer, born 1958)

-Michael Stuart Beavon (born 30 November 1958 in Wolverhampton, England) is an English former footballer.
+Michael Stuart Beavon (born 30 November 1958) is an English former footballer.

 Career

 Tottenham Hotspur

 Beavon started his football career as an apprentice with Tottenham Hotspur.
 He then joined the first-team squad in 1978, and spent time on loan at Notts County for the 1979-80 season.

 Reading

 Beavon joined Reading in 1980.
 Here, he made a total of 396 league appearances, scoring 44 goals.

 Northampton Town

 Beavon joined Northampton Town in 1990.
 He made a total of 98 league appearances and 14 goals.

 Newbury Town

 Beavon joined Newbury Town in 1993.

 Personal life

 He is the son of the former late footballer Cyril Beavon.
 He is also the father of football player Stuart Beavon.

 He is now working as a Self-Employed Painter.